sulaiman765/Employee_Fairness_Project/TESTING.md

 Conclusion
 The FCNN Adversarial Learning model, as implemented in train_fcnn_with_shap_for_new_preprocessing.py, demonstrates a significant improvement in reducing bias compared to earlier models.
 Although subgroup disparities remain (with certain groups, such as Gender=1 and OverTime=0, performing worse), the overall performance is robust, and the additional fairness metrics and visualizations provide valuable insights into the residual disparities.
 This model is currently the best candidate for ensuring a balanced trade-off between predictive accuracy and fairness across sensitive groups.

+Detailed Comparison and Interpretation of FCNN with SHAP and FCNN Adversarial Learning Models Overview
+The two models under review are advanced approaches developed to improve fairness in predicting employee attrition.
+The FCNN with SHAP model focuses on explainability by integrating SHAP values to understand feature importance and uses advanced preprocessing (AMDN) to reduce bias.
+The FCNN Adversarial Learning model, on the other hand, incorporates an adversary branch with a gradient reversal layer to directly discourage the encoding of sensitive information (Gender) into the model's representations.
+Both models underwent hyperparameter tuning and were evaluated using overall performance metrics, subgroup-specific fairness metrics, and additional fairness measures.
+Visualizations (bar charts) were generated to provide an intuitive view of disparities between sensitive groups.

+FCNN with SHAP Model
+Performance Metrics
+Overall Accuracy: ~82.31%

+Recall: ~59.57%

+F1 Score: ~51.85%

+Balanced Accuracy: ~73.11%

+Precision: ~45.90%

+Interpretation:
+The FCNN with SHAP model demonstrates moderate overall performance.
+The improved recall indicates that the model is better at detecting attrition cases compared to earlier baselines.
+However, the precision is relatively lower, suggesting that while more positive cases are captured, there may also be more false positives.
+The F1 score reflects this trade-off between precision and recall.

+Standard Fairness Metrics (Fairlearn’s MetricFrame) The model was evaluated on subgroups defined by Gender and OverTime:

+Group (Gender=0, OverTime=0):

+High accuracy (~91.67%) but moderate recall (~42.86%).

+Group (Gender=0, OverTime=1):

+Lower accuracy (~71.88%) with higher recall (~66.67%).

+Group (Gender=1, OverTime=0):

+Lower performance with very low precision (around 10%) and recall (approximately 20%).

+Group (Gender=1, OverTime=1):

+Strong performance with high recall (~80.95%) and high precision (~73.91%).

+Interpretation:
+The subgroup analysis shows that while the FCNN with SHAP model improves overall detection of attrition, significant disparities remain.
+In particular, the subgroup (Gender=1, OverTime=0) exhibits notably poor performance, indicating that the model may still be biased against that group.

+Additional Fairness Metrics and Visualizations for FCNN with SHAP Demographic Parity Difference: ~0.0864
+(Indicates a moderate difference in the rate of positive predictions between gender groups.)

+Equal Opportunity Difference: ~0.0504
+(Shows a small gap in recall between the groups.)

+Average Odds Difference: ~0.0618
+(Reflects a moderate average difference in both true positive and false positive rates.)

+Disparate Impact Ratio: ~1.5568
+(Suggests that one gender is about 55.68% more likely to receive a positive prediction than the other.)

+Visualization Interpretation:

+The Demographic Parity chart displays a modest gap between the groups, supporting the numeric difference of 0.0864.

+The Equal Opportunity chart shows a small difference in recall (about 0.0504), meaning that one group is slightly favored in correctly identifying positives.

+The False Positive Rate chart reveals differences that, when averaged with TPR differences, result in an Average Odds Difference of ~0.0618.

+The Disparate Impact Ratio indicates a notable imbalance, suggesting that further bias mitigation could help bring the ratio closer to 1.

+FCNN Adversarial Learning Model
+Performance Metrics
+For the best trial (e.g., with lr=0.01, batch size=64, lambda_adv=1.0):

+Overall Accuracy: ~86.05%

+Recall: ~55.32%

+F1 Score: ~55.91%

+Precision: ~56.52%

+Balanced Accuracy: ~73.61%

+Interpretation:
+The adversarial model achieves higher overall accuracy and F1 score compared to the FCNN with SHAP model.
+Although the recall is comparable, the improved precision in the adversarial model indicates a better balance between false positives and false negatives.
+This suggests that the adversarial training is effective at making the model less reliant on sensitive information while still performing well on the primary task.

+Standard Fairness Metrics (Fairlearn’s MetricFrame) Subgroup performance for the adversarial model:

+Group (Gender=0, OverTime=0):

+Accuracy ~90.48%, Recall ~42.86%

+Group (Gender=0, OverTime=1):

+Accuracy ~78.13%, Recall ~66.67%

+Group (Gender=1, OverTime=0):

+Accuracy ~85.07%, Recall ~20.00%

+Group (Gender=1, OverTime=1):

+Accuracy ~86.36%, Recall ~71.43%

+Interpretation:
+The adversarial model demonstrates a more balanced subgroup performance compared to the FCNN with SHAP model.
+While some disparities remain (for example, low recall in (Gender=1, OverTime=0)), the overall performance across groups is improved, reflecting the effectiveness of the gradient reversal and adversarial branch in reducing bias.

+Additional Fairness Metrics and Visualizations for the Adversarial Model Demographic Parity Difference: ~0.0164
+(This very low value indicates nearly equal positive prediction rates across gender groups.)

+Equal Opportunity Difference: ~-0.0141
+(A value near zero suggests that both groups have almost identical true positive rates.)

+Average Odds Difference: ~-0.0062
+(Close to zero, indicating balanced error rates across groups.)

+Disparate Impact Ratio: ~1.1117
+(A ratio near 1 implies that positive predictions are almost evenly distributed between the groups.)

+Visualization Interpretation:

+The Demographic Parity chart shows nearly equal positive prediction rates, which aligns with the low difference of 0.0164.

+The Equal Opportunity chart indicates almost balanced recall between the groups, with an Equal Opportunity Difference near zero.

+The False Positive Rate chart demonstrates minimal disparity, contributing to the very low Average Odds Difference (-0.0062).

+Overall Comparison and Conclusion
+Performance Comparison:

+The adversarial model outperforms the FCNN with SHAP model in overall accuracy (86.05% vs. ~82.31%) and achieves a higher F1 score (55.91% vs. ~51.85%).

+The adversarial model also shows improved precision, leading to a more balanced trade-off between false positives and false negatives.

+Fairness Comparison:

+The additional fairness metrics for the adversarial model are significantly lower (or closer to zero) than those for the FCNN with SHAP model.

+The Demographic Parity Difference and Equal Opportunity Difference for the adversarial model are near zero, indicating that positive predictions and recall are nearly equal across gender groups.

+The Average Odds Difference is also almost zero, and the Disparate Impact Ratio is closer to 1, suggesting balanced treatment.

+Visualizations Comparison:

+Visualizations for the FCNN with SHAP model reveal moderate gaps between gender groups in positive prediction rates, TPR, and FPR.

+In contrast, the adversarial model’s visualizations show nearly equal bar heights for all three metrics, supporting the numerical findings that the adversarial approach reduces bias more effectively.

+Conclusion:
+Based on both numerical metrics and visual evidence, the adversarial FCNN model (as implemented in train_fcnn_adversarial_learning.py) is superior in terms of bias reduction.
+It delivers higher overall performance while significantly reducing disparities across sensitive groups compared to the FCNN with SHAP model.
+This makes the adversarial model the best candidate when both predictive accuracy and fairness are prioritized.